hmcts/sscs-case-migration/README.md

 Then pull this branch - https://github.com/hmcts/sscs-case-migration/tree/sscs-9911-improved

-Then run clean and build and you will get a jar file at `build/libs/sscs-case-migration.jar`
+Then run `gradle clean build` and you will get a jar file at `build/libs/sscs-case-migration.jar`

 ## Run case migration tool